baruchel/lambdascript/README.md

   * tail-recusrion support;
   * currying of all functions.

+It is intended to work either with CPython3 or PyPy3.

 ## Using the interpreter

 Right now, the provided piece of code will evaluate the current `README.md` file which is a perfect Lambdascript program!
 Download both files, put them in the same directory and type: `python3 lambdascript.py`.
 Then read carefully the document in order to understand what is happening and make some changes in the `README.md` file in order to experiment (or change the last line of the program in order to adapt it to your needs).
+You can also use it with PyPy3.

 Of course, this will be improved now, but the initial goal was rather to make the language work.